Amphibious Combat Vehicle (ACV) 1.1 is a new armoured vehicle designed and manufactured by BAE Systems in collaboration with Iveco Defence Vehicles.

 ACV 1.1 combat vehicle development details

-BAE Systems submitted a bid for the development of the ACV 1.1 vehicles in May 2015.
-It received a $103.7m engineering, manufacturing, and development (EMD) contract to deliver 16 ACV 1.1 prototypes in November 2015.
+BAE Systems submitted a bid to develop the ACV 1.1 vehicles in May 2015.
+It received a $103.7m engineering, manufacturing and development (EMD) contract to deliver 16 ACV 1.1 prototypes in November 2015.

 The first prototype under the contract was delivered to the USMC in December 2016.
 Delivery of the 16 prototypes was completed by the end of 2017.

-These prototypes underwent rigorous testing before delivery, evaluating factors such as risk mitigation, land mobility, survivability, and swim capabilities.
+The prototypes underwent rigorous testing before delivery, evaluating factors such as risk mitigation, land mobility, survivability and swim capabilities.

-USMC carried out developmental testing and operational assessment of the 16 amphibious combat vehicles in the first half of 2017.
+USMC performed developmental testing and operational assessment of the 16 ACVs in the first half of 2017.
 The vehicles exhibited superior mobility on land and in water during the tests.

-BAE Systems was preferred against its competitor Science Applications International Corporation (SAIC) by the USMC in June 2018.
+BAE Systems was preferred against its competitor, Science Applications International (SAIC), by the USMC in June 2018.

 ACV 1.1 is based on an 8×8 wheeled amphibious platform developed by Iveco Defence Vehicles.
 The armoured hull of the vehicles has been developed using mine-resistant floor materials.

 The ACV can be launched and recovered from the sea using a ship.
-It can perform operations smoothly even in the adverse sea state 3 conditions.
+It can perform operations smoothly even in the adverse sea state three conditions.

 The vehicle is designed to accommodate three crew members and 13 dismounted troops.
 It offers enough space to carry supplies required for the incumbents to survive for two continuous days.

-Overall length of the vehicle is 8.9m, while its width and hull height are 3.1m and 2.8m respectively.
+The overall length of the vehicle is 9.2m while its width and hull height are 3.1m and 2.9m, respectively.
+The vehicle’s top speed on paved roads is more than 65m/h.

 ACV 1.1 variants